 - Brooklyn: No matter how hip it looks on TV, NYC’s most populous borough is filled with live music, Prospect Park, Nets basketball and more.

 - Bronx: Discover where hip-hop was born, see where the Yankees became a dynasty, and where you can find New York City’s leading zoo and botanical garden.

-- Staten Island: The island is filled with historic architecture, stunning views, gardens and many family-friendly attractions, and is a free fairy ride away from the rest of New York City.
+- Staten Island: The island is filled with historic architecture, stunning views, gardens, and many family-friendly attractions, and is a free ferry ride away from the rest of New York City.